-The notes contain provisions regarding acceleration and voting on amendments, modifications, changes and waivers, which are commonly referred to as "collective action clauses".
+The notes contain provisions regarding acceleration and voting on amendments, modifications, changes, consents and waivers, which are commonly referred to as "collective action clauses".
 Under these provisions, certain key provisions of the notes may be amended, including the maturity date, interest rate and other payment terms, with the consent of the holders of 75% of the aggregate principal amount of the outstanding notes.
-See "Description of the Notes - Default; "-Acceleration of Maturity" and "-Amendments and Waivers" in this prospectus supplement and "Debt Securities - Collective Action Securities Issued On or After January 1, 2015" in the accompanying prospectus.
+See "Description of the Notes - Default; Acceleration of Maturity" and "- Amendments and Waivers" in this prospectus supplement and "Debt Securities - Collective Action Securities Issued On or After January 1, 2015" in the accompanying prospectus.
+Such amendments will be binding on all of the holders of the notes, whether or not any such holder of notes voted in favour of such an amendment.